Skip to main content

 Years later, I learned that the brain's own reliability works the same way.
 In 1952, Hodgkin and Huxley published a model showing how a single neuron generates a reliable signal (work that earned them the Nobel Prize in 1963) — a precisely choreographed dance of sodium and potassium ions, opening and closing in sequence, producing an all-or-nothing spike in under two milliseconds.
 Every time.
 Billions of times a day.
 The brain's uptime comes from the same principle as server uptime: redundant, self-correcting mechanisms that keep the signal clean under pressure.

-During the day I’d be at Bronx Science, half awake, answering support tickets between periods.
-At lunch, I’d slip into the computer room and patch up whatever failed the night before.
+During the day I would be at Bronx Science, half awake, answering support tickets between periods.
+At lunch, I would slip into the computer room and patch up whatever failed the night before.

-It was a routine that shouldn’t have worked, but somehow it did.
-And without realizing it, those repetitions were teaching me how invisible systems shape people’s lives.
+It was a routine that should not have worked, but somehow it did.
+And without realizing it, those repetitions were teaching me how invisible systems shape people's lives.

 Later, when HostV and CirtexHosting grew, I moved from cheap nodes to private racks in multiple datacenters.
 New Jersey.
 Dallas.
 Chicago.
 Entire rows of machines all tied back to a teenager still trying to finish homework on time.